- High Contrast:

 Lung cancer is a disease in which abnormal or cancerous cells grow in the lungs.The abnormal cells no longer do the work of normal cells.
 Instead the cancer cells replace and destroy healthy tissue in the lungs.

 - Finding lung cancer at the earliest, most curable stage is difficult.
-There MAY BE NO SYMPTOMS IN THE BEGINNING to warn a person or the doctor.
+There MAY BE NO SYMPTOMS IN THE BEGINNING to warn a person to see a doctor.

-- Signs which suggest something's wrong - A CHRONIC COUGH, WEEZING, CHEST PAINS, COUGHING UP BLOOD - can occur in other chest diseases.
+- Signs which suggest something's wrong - A CHRONIC COUGH, WEEZING, CHEST PAINS, COUGHING UP BLOOD - which can also occur in other chest diseases.

 - Lung cancer can be TREATED IN THREE WAYS: surgery, radiation therapy, and chemotherapy.

-- The greatest cause of lung cancer by far is SMOKING.
+- The primary cause of lung cancer by far is SMOKING.

 The risk for lung cancer changes if the person stops smoking.

-Some experts believe that about 80% of cases could be prevented, if people stay away from cigarette smoke and other things that are known to cause cancer.
+Some experts believe that about 80% of cases could be prevented, if people were to avoid cigarette smoke and other things that are known to cause cancer.